marco-morales/QMSS-GR5069_Spring2022/week_03/README.md

 * [Databricks notebook gallery](https://databricks.com/discover/notebook-gallery) featuring sample notebooks for a large range of use cases
 * [Apache Spark GitHub Repo](https://github.com/apache/spark)
 * [Research Papers](https://spark.apache.org/research.html)

+### Current Best Practices in Data Science

+We will cover many current best practices in the field throughout the course.
+But there is one which still stirs passions: __Agile__.
+Some swear by it, while others swear it's not s good idea for Data Science work.
+(Not surprisingly, one of us is a big believer in the Agile way, but the other is a big believer in only implementing Agile-like principles when it makes sense).
+The jury is still out on __Agile__, but precisely for that reason you should understand what it is and what makes it attractive in the field.
+A few recommended posts will help you get there.

+Start by reading [__The Psychology of Agile__](https://medium.com/agile-in-learning/the-psychology-of-agile-87f92521a5ed) that summarizes the benefits that people perceive from the **Agile** way.
+Read also [__Stop Brainstorming and Start Sprinting__](https://medium.com/@jakek/stop-brainstorming-and-start-sprinting-16180839b43d) about what a **sprint** is, how it works, and why it's useful, but don't forget to read a complementary perspective in [__From Agile to Fragile: How to unravel your team in one sprint__](https://medium.com/agile-in-learning/from-agile-to-fragile-how-to-unravel-your-team-in-one-sprint-5e60e70a557) on how and where sprints can go wrong.
+Wrap up with [__MVP Paradox And Here’s How To Fix Your MVP Before Its Too Late!__](https://hackernoon.com/mvp-paradox-and-what-most-founders-need-to-be-aware-of-3a5f8c3acb76) on how to think about minimum viable products (**MVPs**).